 - 1.1 IBM United Kingdom Pensions Trust Limited (the "Trustee"), as the Trustee of the IBM Pension Plan (the "Plan"), has drawn up this Statement of Investment Principles (the "Statement") to comply with the requirements of the Pensions Act 1995 (the "Act") and subsequent legislation.
 The Statement is intended to affirm the investment principles that govern the decisions about the Plan's investments.
 The Trustee's investment responsibilities are governed by the Plan's Trust Deed and Rules, of which this Statement takes full regard. - 1.2 The Trustee has consulted IBM United Kingdom Holdings Limited (the "Company") as the Sponsor of the Plan on the principles set out in this Statement and will consult the Company on any changes to it having taken prior written advice from an authorised investment consultant.
 The Trustee seeks to maintain a good working relationship with the Company and will discuss any proposed changes to this Statement with the Company.
 However, the ultimate power and responsibility for deciding investment policy lies solely with the Trustee. - 1.3 This Statement includes both the Defined Benefit ("DB") and Defined Contribution ("DC") Sections of the Plan and these are considered separately, as appropriate. - 1.4 The DB Section of the Plan is closed to new members and to future accrual. - 1.5 The DC Section of the Plan has been closed to new members since 2011 but continues to be open to new additional contributions. - 1.6 Until 2011, the Plan provided a facility for DB and DC members to pay Additional Voluntary Contributions ("AVCs") and Additional Smart Contributions ("ASCs") into the Plan to enhance their benefits at retirement.
 With the closure of the DB Section to future accrual, DB members can maintain their existing AVC and ASC pension savings within the Plan but are no longer able to make further AVC or ASC contributions.
-The DC Section continues to be open to new AVC and ASC contributions. - 1.7 The Plan's investment arrangements, based on the principles set out in this Statement, are detailed in the Plan's Investment Policy Implementation Document ("IPID").
-This statement and the IPID are published on a public website (https://www.smartpensionsuk.co.uk/#/page/governance-documentation). - 1.8 The Trustee does not expect to revise this Statement frequently because it covers broad principles rather than their implementation.
+The DC Section continues to be open to new AVC and ASC contributions. - 1.7 The Trustee does not expect to revise this Statement frequently because it covers broad principles rather than their implementation.
 The Trustee will review it at least once every three years, and without delay if there are relevant, material changes to the Plan and/or the Company which the Trustee judges to have a bearing on the stated investment policy.
-The IPID will be reviewed as required and updated to reflect any amendments to the investment arrangements, and any changes will be agreed by the Trustee.
-Any such reviews will be based on written expert investment advice and will be in consultation with the Company.